Intern

 Tel.: +49 931 31-87094

-Anna's PhD project is focussed on the homeostasis of the oral mucosa and the processes underlying tumour formation.
+Anna's PhD project is focused on the homeostasis of the oral mucosa and the processes underlying tumour formation.
 To gain further insights, she is using 3D whole-mount imaging, organoid technology and advanced transcriptomics.

 Anna's project is funded by the European Union/ERC.